Mario Marcel

-Mario Marcel Cullell (born 22 October 1959, Santiago de Chile) is a Chilean economist who has been serving as Chile Minister of Finance since 11 March 2022.
+Mario Marcel Cullell (born 22 October 1959, Santiago de Chile) is a Chilean economist who has served as Chile Minister of Finance from 11 March 2022 to 21 August 2025.
 He previously served as Governor of the Central Bank of Chile.
 He was named Governor in December 2016 and member of the Bank's Board from October 2015.
 He has been a close collaborator to the governments of the centre-left Coalition of Parties for Democracy (1990–2010), and for six years held the position of Budget Director, where he played a key role in the design of the structural surplus rule.

 Early years

 Marcel studied at the Instituto Nacional General José Miguel Carrera high school in Santiago and Business Administration at the University of Chile (1977-1981), where he graduated as the best student of his class.
 Later on he achieved a MA degree in economics at the University of Cambridge, United Kingdom.

 He was the first member of his family to achieve a university degree.
 His mother and grandparents arrived to Chile by ship on 18 September 1937, escaping the Spanish Civil War.
 His parents had to abandon their study projects in order to work and financially sustain their families.
 His father set up a small electric appliances enterprise in the early seventies.

 He joined the Center for Latin American Studies (Cieplan) as a junior researcher in 1979, while still a university student.
 He then progressed as assistant, associate and finally senior researcher.